KospY/BasSDK/Components/ThunderRoad/Event-Linkers/index.md

 - [Creature Event Linker][CreatureEventLinker] for triggering events when a creature is hit, grabbed, healed, or attacks
 - [Ragdoll Part Event Linker][RagdollPartEventLinker] for damage, grab, or touch based triggers

 {: .tip}
-Event linkers are compatable with both Nomad and PCVR!
+Event linkers are compatable with both PCVR and Android versions of Blade and Sorcery

 ## Common Functions